This is traveling by bus, from Ho Chi Minh City in Vietnam to Phnom Penh City in Cambodia. Click here to go to Table of Contents of this page.

 Where To Buy Bus Tickets?

 Most bus companies that bring tourists to Phnom Penh, Cambodia, from Ho Chi Minh City (Saigon) and vice versa have their ticket offices in Pham Ngu Lao Street.
-You can now buy bus tickets online, using your mobile smart phones, laptop or desktop computers.
+However, you can now buy bus tickets online, using your mobile smart phones, laptop or desktop computers.

-Where Are The Buses in Pham Ngu Lao Street?
+Where Are The Buses Parked in Pham Ngu Lao Street?

 The street of Pham Ngu Lao, as well as the side roads intersecting it, is lined with hotels and restaurants.
 Across the street is a tree-shaded public park.